mcyph/world_subnational_covid_crawler/README.md

 to use these scripts, by all means let me know by direct messaging me or opening a new GitHub issue!

+See also the [potential_sources.md](potential_sources.md) file for various resources related to GeoData and COVID-19.

 ## Source code layout

+* `output_data.py`
+  > is the main output and conversion script.
+It crawls
+  > each enabled crawler in
+  > `covid_crawlers/_base_classes/OverseasDataSources.py`.
+  >
+  > Some sources which need selenium or are otherwise more
+  > bandwidth/CPU-intensive aren't crawled unless the
+  > `--run-infrequent-jobs` flag is specified.

 * `_utility/`:
   > various scripts which allow getting the path on disk of the